Psypher1/resume-website/README.md

 # James Midzi

-A digital resume website built based on the content from my personal REAL resume
+A digital resume website built based on the content from my personal REAL resume.

+I'm continuously adding to it.